CUTLA Teaching Tips for Student Engagement

 Fall Semester Teaching Tips

-New service to help faculty accommodate students with SDRCOctober 4, 2016
+New service to help faculty accommodate students with SAROctober 4, 2016

-The Student Disability Resource Center (SDRC) has implemented a new web-based service management system for approval and delivery of disability accommodations for registered students enrolled at UWF.
-The secure site will improve communications between SDRC and faculty about the accommodation needs identified for eligible students.
+Student Accessibility Resources (SAR) has implemented a new web-based service management system for approval and delivery of disability accommodations for registered students enrolled at UWF.
+The secure site will improve communications between SAR and faculty about the accommodation needs identified for eligible students.

 Request feedback from your students about your course during the termSeptember 28, 2016